 Targeted pulsed electromagnetic field (tPEMF) therapy helps reset pain channels in nerves and elicit neurotransmitters that help in the recovery process.
 This therapy is delivered using a device called an Assisi loop, which is applied around a certain area of the body (e.g., hips or knees) to help stop the transmission of pain, improve blood flow and decrease inflammation.

 Typically, Assisi loops are not used exclusively on their own but in conjunction with other modalities.
 They can be used daily with no known adverse side effects.

-Dr. Ashley Barton attended veterinary school at Kansas State University and continued her education to become board certified in Veterinary Anesthesia and Analgesia by completing a residency at Cornell University.
-To extend her skills, she studied at the Chi Institute to become certified in veterinary acupuncture and tui-na.
+Dr. Ashley Barton attended veterinary school at Kansas State University and continued her education to become board-certified in Veterinary Anesthesia and Analgesia by completing a residency at Cornell University.
+To extend her skills, she studied at the Chi Institute to become certified in veterinary acupuncture and Tui-Na.
 Dr. Barton also holds accreditation from The International Veterinary Chiropractic Association (IVCA).
-She completed her canine rehabilitation practitioner certification through the University of Tennessee.
+She received her Certified Canine Rehabilitation Certification (CCRP) from the University of Tennessee.

 Dr. Barton is accompanied by a phenomenal team of veterinary technicians and assistants who have received extensive education and training to deliver the highest level of care for pets.

 Our closely knit team is available five days a week for client questions, training and appointments.

 Success story: Wiebull’s rehabilitation and recovery.